 As the world faced an unprecedented pandemic, Anne Mulaire shifted its focus temporarily to provide a service to the community in times of uncertainty.
 Fashion face masks were designed and manufactured.
 Winnipeg Free Press journalist Jen Zoratti discussed this new endeavour with Anne Mulaire and other local designers.
 The Winnipeg Free Press is the city's leading newspaper.
 Read the article here.

-Chatelaine is one of Canada's leading magazine for everything lifestyle, health and food.
-Recently, Anne Mulaire was featured in Chatelaine's article 26 Cute Made-in-Canada Face Masks.
-We offer a selection of limited edition masks in a variety of bold prints, complete with adjustable elastics and filter slots.
+During the summer of 2020, Anne Mulaire was featured in Chatelaine's article 26 Cute Made-in-Canada Face Masks.
+Anne Mulaire offers a selection of limited edition masks in a variety of bold prints, complete with adjustable elastics and filter slots.
 You can find all our face masks here.

 The Kit is Canada’s beauty and style leader and connects with audiences from across the country.
 Anne Mulaire was featured in thekit.ca, the online version of their magazine, as one of 20 Indigenous Fashion Designers To Know.